The European Society

 Mark Your Calendars for Our Monthly Webinars

-We are excited to announce that our webinars will now take place on the last Wednesday of each month, starting with February 26th, 2025.
-These sessions are held via Zoom and are free to attend, but registration is required.
+We are excited to announce that our webinars will now take place on the last Wednesday of each month.
+These sessions are held via Zoom and are free to attend.

 true